I am Naomi, and I live in Nerima-ku in Tokyo. I was born in Tokyo and raised in Saitama prefecture.

 I just recently moved back to Japan in March after living in Singapore for almost ten years.

-What would you like foreigners to know about Japan?
+What would you like people to know about Japan?

 Walking from Omotesando to “Nezu museum" is one of my favorite things to do in Tokyo.
 This museum itself is not big but has a beautiful garden with teahouses that is perfect for being relaxed.
 Though Tokyo has many famous places, I also recommend going to the countryside parts of Japan.
 It’s very peaceful and you may find unexpectedly interesting places.